Customer Wait Times Are No Idle Concern

 That light hearted fascination has turned into a serious academic passion for Gopalakrishnan, an assistant professor of operations management at Smith School of Business.
 Gopalakrishnan’s research partly focuses on how customers, servers and managers deal with lines — and what might be done to reduce all that idling.

 The implications can be huge.
 Yes, queueing can make people walk out of a store or rob Americans of 37 billion hours each year, but it can also have serious health impacts.
-One recent study showed that long patient waiting lists were associated with poor patient outcomes.
+One recent study even showed that long patient waiting lists were associated with poor patient outcomes.

 Gopalakrishnan’s recent study looks at what managers can do to reduce wait times.
 He and his co-authors developed a mathematical model that suggests how managerial decisions about staffing and payment could have a big effect on employee work speed that can lead to long queues.